|< Windows Process & Threads Programming 6 | Main | Windows Process & Threads Programming 8 >| Site Index | Download |

 }

-// and display information about each module
+// Now walk the module list of the process, and display information about each module

 do